jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 See also: [WebdriverIO | Getting Started](https://webdriver.io/docs/gettingstarted).

-To set up wdio-obsidian-service run the WebdriverIO Starter Toolkit:
+To set up `wdio-obsidian-service` run the WebdriverIO Starter Toolkit:
 ```bash
 npm init wdio@latest .
 ```
 Leave all options as default (including `E2E Testing - of Web or Mobile Applications`).

-Delete the generated `pageobjects` dir for now, or replace it with a stub for later.
+Delete the generated `test/pageobjects` dir for now, or replace it with a stub for later.

 Then install `wdio-obsidian-service` and other deps:
 ```bash